Slanker's Grass-Fed Meats

 nutritionally superior, better flavored turkey.

-All Online orders MUST exceed 20 pounds with a minimum value of $100 as indicated at the top of this page.
+All Online orders MUST meet or exceed 20 pounds with a minimum value of $100 as indicated at the top of this page.
 If you have any questions please call the ranch store during regular business hours.
 866-SLANKER (752-6537) or contact the store via e-mail at: email@example.com

 When purchasing turkeys via the Online Store the price is fixed and the weight will fall within a certain range.
 Therefore the turkeys are not sold exactly on a price per pound basis, but by the weight range that the turkey falls within.